 Make your Oscar party more fun by hosting it in a makeshift movie theater.
-This could mean lining chairs up in rows in the living room, using a projector in the basement or setting up a backyard movie theater (if you are in a climate where weather is warm enough).
+This could mean lining chairs up in rows in the living room, using a projector in the basement or setting up a backyard movie theater (if you are in a climate where the weather is warm enough).

 Make the Food Fancy

-The kids might not want to dine on caviar and goat cheese tarts, but that doesn’t mean you can’t serve up kid-friendly fare in a more mature manner.
+The kids might not want to dine on caviar and goat cheese tarts, but that doesn’t mean you can’t serve up some kid-friendly fare in a more mature manner.
 Finger foods or even tea sandwiches can become elegant cocktail foods when served from fancy platters, along with sparkling cider or juice in champagne glasses.

 Create an upscale buffet tablescape or have some adults walk around as cocktail waiters, serving guests from trays as they mingle.
 Place some of your finger foods in foil cupcake wrappers to dress them up in sparkling style.